ST4RC4NDIES/ST4RC4NDIES/README.md

 tonton int is ok just dont be a freak, ship int in general ok unless specified otherwise

-typically no td but dni if td is in my name; usually tc
+i am OKAY with hxs but i dont like joscarl, haseli, antoniodrew, luchinort or jacknaib, sorry.
+I SHIP ADAEMIL but only if ppl aren't freaks about it.
+EmiEmily / any kreacher ships dni ( freacher included )

+you can cuddle / boop / kiss / crown idc; just leave me alone if my name specifies so

-i'm okay with strangers interacting so long as you don't violate dni + are 16+
+i'm okay with strangers interacting so long as you don't violate dni + are 16+ ^_^

 ***don't call me names like whore / slut even as a joke lol***